7 Tips for Including Your Dog in Engagement Photos (Colorado & Beyond)

 Do these Tips only apply to dogs?

 While these tips are tailored to dog owners, they can be applied to any pet.
 Whether you have a cat, rabbit, or pet pig, prioritizing their comfort, incorporating their unique personality, and embracing spontaneous moments can result in unforgettable photos that capture the bond between you, your partner, and your beloved furry, feathered, or scaled companion.
-As an animal lover, I would be thrilled to hang out with any of the above (and get to know you, of course!).
-Contact me to book your pet-friendly engagement session!

 A couple on the beach at sunset with their dog